openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxdirective

 Following these steps, you can implement a typical OpenVINO™ Runtime inference pipeline in your application.
-Before proceeding, make sure you have [installed OpenVINO Runtime](../install_guides/installing-openvino-runtime.md).
+Before proceeding, make sure you have [installed OpenVINO Runtime](../install_guides/installing-openvino-runtime.md) and set environment variables (run `<INSTALL_DIR>/setupvars.sh` for Linux or `setupvars.bat` for Windows, otherwise, the `OpenVINO_DIR` variable won't be configured properly to pass `find_package` calls).

 ![ie_api_use_cpp]